 Regarding the registration of transactions and the preparation of financial information, the current Code of Ethics and Conduct, under "Rigour in control, reliability and transparency", specifies "The information of the FCC Group must be prepared with the maximum reliability, complying with the applicable regulations and company rules and be duly guarded and conserved", stating that the process of accounting, registering and adequately and comprehensively documenting all transactions, income and expenses, at the time they occur, should be monitored without omitting, hiding or altering any data or information, so that the accounting and operational records faithfully reflect reality and can be verified by the control areas and by internal and external auditors.
 Failure to follow these premises could be considered to be fraud.
 The circumvention of the company's internal controls will be grounds for sanction".
-Furthermore, FCC has a Tax Code of Conduct, which also includes the commitment to transparent behaviour in tax matters and the latest version of which was approved by the FCC Board of Directors in June 2018.
+In addition, the FCC Group has a Tax Code of Conduct, which also includes a commitment to transparent behaviour in tax matters and an Internal Code of Conduct in the area of the FCC Group's Securities Market.